Python Streaming Pipelines

 Why use streaming execution?

-Beam creates an unbounded PCollection if your pipeline reads from a streaming or continously-updating data source (such as Cloud Pub/Sub).
+Beam creates an unbounded PCollection if your pipeline reads from a streaming or continuously-updating data source (such as Cloud Pub/Sub).
 A runner must process an unbounded PCollection using a streaming job that runs continuously, as the entire collection is never available for processing at any one time.
 Size and boundedness has more information about bounded and unbounded collections.

 Modifying a pipeline to use stream processing